caillouc/Fiche_EPFL/TCP_IP_networking/TCP_IP_networking.md

 * The tranport layer in TCP/IP exists in two flavours
   * Reliable and stream oriented : TCP
-  * Riliable and message based : UDP
+  * Reliable and message based : UDP
 * TCP uses : slidig window and selective repeat; window flow control; congestion control
 * TCP offers a strict streaming service and requires 3 ways handshake
 * Other transport layer protocol exist bur their use is marginal : e.g. SCTP (reliable + message based)
-* Some application layer frameworks are subsititute to TCP for some application : e.g. QUIC (reliable and message based), websockets
+* Some application layer frameworks are subsititute to TCP for some application :
+  QUIC (reliable and message based), websockets

 ## IP multicast